9paramraol/AcceleratedCPP/2_EssentialCPPTechniques/Notes.md

   3. Move : take the object and memmove, the original memory may get destroyed.

 ## 11. Rule of 3 and the 2 problems that arise because of it, finally the rule of 5.
-- In the earlier versions of cpp there was not move constructor or assignment operator.
+- In the earlier versions of cpp there was no move constructor or assignment operator.
 - This lead to a lot of deep copies being created.
 - So move-tor's were introduced to reduce the memory footprints and make operations more optimized.